Swift-Universe/Swift-Tensor/README.md

 * `////` have been used for comments
 * `///` is used as a TODO comment.
 For instance, `/// TODO: Make matrixProduct(_:_:) generic`

 This project aims to grow with more operations and performance optimizations which are important to `Tensor` data type including any other data type representable by it.
-Better and complete documentation is coming soon.

 > We aim to grow this project into a complete tool for performing insane deep learning tasks!